davepinch/pinchy.cc/content/topics/geography/city/city.md

 ---
 title: "city"
-related:
+see also:
   - downtown
   - neighborhood
+tags:
+  - type of populated place
   - geography
 ---